William M. Isaac

 Mr. Hart received his MBA in Finance and Banking from Saint Joseph’s University and a BA in Accounting from Pennsylvania State University.

-Renee Armbruster is a Senior Trust Officer with nearly 20 years of experience in Southwest Florida working with high net worth families and individuals providing fiduciary expertise for their wealth and estate plans.
+Renee Armbruster is a Senior Trust Officer with 20 years of experience in Southwest Florida working with high net worth families and individuals providing fiduciary expertise for their wealth and estate plans.
 Mrs. Armbruster’s specialty is helping families ensure that their legal documents align with their needs and goals while maintaining family harmony.
-Having the perspective of being one of seven children in a blended family and working with hundreds of families the largest trust companies over the years, Mrs. Armbruster has the necessary perspective and knowledge.
+Working with hundreds of families at the largest trust companies over the years, Mrs. Armbruster has the necessary perspective and knowledge.
 She understands the importance of identifying potential pitfalls and areas of improvement to help her clients customize their estate plan and avoid family conflict.

 Mrs. Armbruster is a member of the Florida Bar Association, the Sarasota County Bar Association, and the Southwest Florida Estate Planning Council.
-She has been an active volunteer in the community serving for Boy Scouts of America, Southwest Florida Council, Easter Seals of Southwest Florida, as a member of the Board of Directors for the American Cancer Society, and a mentor and board member for Take Stock in Children of Sarasota County.
-Mrs. Armbruster and her husband, Jerry, have been married over 20 years and have 17 year old twin daughters, Chloe and Hannah.
+She has been an active volunteer in the community serving for Boy Scouts of America, Southwest Florida Council, a member of Easterseals of Southwest Florida Foundation Board of Directors, and a member of the Board of Directors for the American Cancer Society, and a mentor and board member for Take Stock in Children of Sarasota County.

 Bradley D. Gayheart